-- 14 Regional Cancer Centres (RCC) and their Cancer Surgery Agreement host hospitals (see Appendix A) - o other Cancer Surgery Agreement (CSA) hospitals (see Appendix A) and - o non-Cancer Surgery Agreement (non-CSA) hospitals.
+o 14 Regional Cancer Centres (RCC) and their Cancer Surgery Agreement host hospitals (see Appendix A)

+- \circ other Cancer Surgery Agreement (CSA) hospitals (see Appendix A) and - o non-Cancer Surgery Agreement (non-CSA) hospitals.

 There are currently two processes in Ontario for collecting cancer stage data at diagnosis: Tumour Node Metastases (TNM) Staging and Collaborative Staging (CS).
-TNM Staging is reported centrally to Cancer Care Ontario (CCO) through CCO's Data Book by the province's 14 RCC and their host hospitals.
+TNM Staging is reported centrally to Cancer Care Ontario (CCO) through CCO's Data Book by the province's 14 RCCs and their host hospitals.
 The strategy for implementing stage reporting in non-RCCs focused on implementing CS and leveraging new electronic discrete synoptic reporting tools.
 Implementation of CS data collection in non-RCC CSA hospitals was completed in 2008/09.
 Expansion of CS reporting to non-CSA hospitals was completed in 2009/10.
-CS data collection for breast, lung, prostate and colorectal cancer cases at the RCCs and host hospitals began with the 2010 diagnosis year.
+CS data collection for breast, lung, prostate and colorectal cancer cases at the RCCs and host hospitals began with the 2010 diagnosis year and has since expanded to include Melanoma Skin, Gynecologic sites (e.g. Corpus Uteri, Cervix Uteri, Ovary, Fallopian Tube, Vagina, Vulva) and Thyroid.
 CCO is also working to promote the use of stage data and other prognostic factors in the development of cancer system indicators.
 As part of this effort, CCO is working towards the development of clinically relevant indicators for prognostically similar groups of cancer cases.
 This grouping would be done using valid and reliable data on cancer stage and other important prognostic factors.
 These indicators would support specific actions and strategies aimed at improving the understanding and treatment of cancer.
 More specifically, this involves:

-- Identifying, developing, implementing and reporting surveillance indicators for prognostically similar groups of cancer cases. - Identifying, developing, implementing, and reporting treatment pattern and guideline concordance indicators that use stage and other prognostic factors for specific disease sites. - Disseminating and sharing stage based indicators in order to promote uptake of stage related information in decision making processes (and also support stage data quality improvement).
+o Identifying, developing, implementing and reporting surveillance indicators for prognostically similar groups of cancer cases.

+o Identifying, developing, implementing, and reporting treatment pattern and guideline concordance indicators that use stage and other prognostic factors for specific disease sites.

+• Disseminating and sharing stage based indicators in order to promote uptake of stage related information in decision making processes (and also support stage data quality improvement).